10850 NW Seavey Road

 Forest Grove, Oregon 97116

 Thursday - Monday

-Noon - 5 pm
+11 am - 5 pm

-Tualatin Estate Vineyard, established in 1973 by wine pioneer Bill Fuller, is one of the oldest and most respected vineyard sites in Oregon's Willamette Valley.
-Wine grapes from this 145-acre vineyard have produced world-renowned wines for nearly 45 years.
+Tualatin Estate Vineyard, established in 1973 by wine pioneers Bill Fuller and Bill Malkmus, is one of the oldest and most respected vineyard sites in Oregon's Willamette Valley.
+Wine grapes from this 171-acre vineyard have produced world-renowned wines for more than 45 years.

 Tualatin is the only vineyard to have won the Best of Show for both the red and white categories at the London International Wine Competition in the same year.
 Tualatin’s Pinot Noir captured the Governor’s Trophy, Oregon’s most prestigious wine award, two years consecutively in 1994 and 1995.
 This is a feat unduplicated by any Oregon winery.

-It is planted with sixty-five acres of Pinot Noir, fifteen acres of Chardonnay, twenty-nine acres of Riesling, six acres of Gewürztraminer, ten acres of Muscat and nine acres of Pinot Blanc.
-Our most recent plantings reflect the site’s affinity to ripening Pinot Noir, with forty-five new acres planted to seven different French clones, all grafted onto phylloxera-resistant rootstock.
+It is planted with Pinot Noir, Chardonnay, Riesling, Gewürztraminer, Muscat and Pinot Blanc.
+Our most recent plantings reflect the site’s affinity to ripening Pinot Noir, with 45 acres planted with seven different French clones, all grafted onto phylloxera-resistant rootstock.
 The new plantings are spaced at twice the plant density of the original vineyard to improve vineyard ripening potential by limiting the crop on a per plant basis.
-This will yield wines that are more consistent from year to year as well as more complex structurally due to the clonal diversity.
+This will yield wines that are more consistent and structurally complex due to the clonal diversity.